picamator/CacheManager/README.md

 CacheManager is an application providing wrapper over 3-rd party cache libraries optimizing for saving RESTful API's or SQL search results.

 The general approach to save search response is based on building cache key as a hash of search query.
-But that approach is not working well for two slightly different queries.
+But that is not working well for two slightly different queries.
 Moreover it's failed to combine data from cache and server.
 CacheManager solves those problems for special cases like searching entities by it's ids.

 Cache libraries
 ---------------
 CacheManager does not implement any default cache library neither own one.
 Instead CacheManager asks objects to implement [PSR-6](http://www.php-fig.org/psr/psr-6/).
-Having that with [Symfony DI](https://github.com/symfony/dependency-injection) and [PSR-6 Adapters](https://github.com/php-cache?utf8=%E2%9C%93&query=adapter) it makes possible to use any cache library without limitation.
+Having that with [Symfony DI](https://github.com/symfony/dependency-injection) and [PSR-6 Adapters](https://github.com/php-cache?utf8=%E2%9C%93&query=adapter) makes possible to use any cache library without limitation.

 Requirements
 ------------